-- 1. What housing and service needs or gaps are you seeing in Burnaby? - There is a lack of co-ops and non-profit housing which has placed pressure on the availability of affordable housing.
-Affordable housing is difficult to find across the spectrum, from low-income workers, individuals on income or disability assistance, households with childcare costs, and, increasingly, individuals who are making a living wage. - Prior to COVID-19, Burnaby experienced a large increase in short-term rentals that may have affected the availability of rental housing. - Social services and safe injection sites are far from where homeless individuals can find housing. - Staff and students live far from the community due to difficulties in find homes and have long commutes. - Seniors find it difficult to manage and upkeep their homes.
+- There is a lack of co-ops and non-profit housing which has placed pressure on the availability of affordable housing.
+Affordable housing is difficult to find across the spectrum, from low-income workers, individuals on income or disability assistance, households with childcare costs, and, increasingly, individuals who are making a living wage. - Prior to Covid-19, Burnaby experienced a large increase in short-term rentals that may have affected the availability of rental housing. - Social services and safe injection sites are far from where homeless individuals can find housing. - Staff and students live far from the community due to difficulties in find homes and have long commutes. - Seniors find it difficult to manage and upkeep their homes.
 Some seniors do not have options to move from their current homes to more suitable ones. - Tenants lack resources to address repairs and face harassment from the landlords.
 Tenants are being precariously housed by landlords who receive incentives for evictions. - Young families and potential first-time home buyers find it difficult to enter the housing market.
-Many are leaving Burnaby to find affordable homes. - New developments are serving the needs of investors and speculators and do not benefit people who live, work or study in the community.
+Many are leaving Burnaby to find affordable homes. - New developments are serving the needs of investors and speculators and do not benefit people who live, work or study in the community. - 2.
 How have housing and related service needs and gaps in Burnaby changed over the past 5/10 years?

-- The City Hall area now has a small number of transitional housing units. - There have been new regulations for rentals. - In the Burnaby Heights area, there has been an increase of diversity in housing types (e.g. more townhouses, condos, student housing, rental housing for individuals with disabilities). - While there has been a density increase in the Brentwood area, housing costs are high. - During COVID-19, the lack of shelters made it difficult for individuals experiencing homelessness to self-isolate. - Renters who experienced job loss during COVID-19 face greater vulnerability to not being able to afford rent. - Airbnb homes that are being rented out are not sustainable for long term housing.
+- The City Hall area now has a small number of transitional housing units. - There have been new regulations for rentals. - In the Burnaby Heights area, there has been an increase of diversity in housing types (e.g. more townhouses, condos, student housing, rental housing for individuals with disabilities). - While there has been a density increase in the Brentwood area, housing costs are high. - During Covid-19, the lack of shelters made it difficult for individuals experiencing homelessness to self-isolate. - Renters who experienced job loss during Covid-19 face greater vulnerability to not being able to afford rent. - Airbnb homes that are being rented out are not sustainable for long term housing. - There is a large group of tenants in purpose-built rentals that are being displaced. - Community services and facilities have not increased at the same pace as housing density around transit hubs resulting in service gaps. - The Metrotown area has lost a lot of affordable rental units.